Akaito/loot-claims/README.md

 ## FAQ
 - **Q:** Can this module be used with lootsheetnpc5e?

   **A:** The two _should_ work all right together, but this is untested.
-Personally, lootsheetnpc5e kept breaking actors/tokens on me anytime Foundry updated.
-Making them inaccessible by either making the sheet un-renderable, or destroying currency data when its layout changed.
-This may have been user error on my part, or issues within that module itself, and was most likely some combination of the two.
-So, in any case, I wrote this hopefully-simpler module to not have to rely on that one.
-And not risk breaking data as much as I can reasonably avoid it.
+Be aware that looting from a lootsheetnpc5e removes the item(s).
+Whereas lootfrom via Loot Claims _doesn't_ remove the items.
+So switching from Loot Claims to lootsheetnpc5e can allow looting the same things twice.

 - **Q:** Will systems other than dnd5e be supported?